-- 1Fast and time saving.Online transactions do not ask you to stand and wait for long hours before you can be accommodated.
-This gives you more time to do other stuff.Advertisement
+- 1Online transactions do not ask you to stand and wait for long hours before you can be accommodated.
+This gives you more time to do other stuff.Fast and time saving.Advertisement

-- 2Easy and convenient.You won't have to drive some five kilometers away to pay your water bills.
-An online transaction gives you less sweat and frustrations from inconsiderate people during the waiting process.Advertisement
+- 2You won't have to drive some five kilometers away to pay your water bills.
+An online transaction gives you less sweat and frustrations from inconsiderate people during the waiting process.Easy and convenient.Advertisement

 Usual Data Target By Online Thieves